veuelive/veue/README.md

 ### Setup Mux Account

-You should get an invite to Mux, and if you haven't, ask someone for one!
-Once you are signed up, go to the [Environments page](https://dashboard.mux.com/environments) and create an Environment for yourself.
+You should get an invite to Mux for the production environment.
+If you haven't, ask someone for one! ~~Once you are signed up, go to the
+[Environments page](https://dashboard.mux.com/environments) and create an Environment for yourself.~~ [TODO: how to create a new development environment]

 Put in your full name and select it as a "Development" environment.
 Once you have created it, go to settings and create an API Token.